andersmurphy/andersmurphy-blog/resources/posts/2019-02-16-clojure-merging-maps-by-key.md

     {:userid 3, :name "Sarah"})
  ```

-This returns all the user names, with their corresponding emails if they have one.
+This returns all the user names with their corresponding emails if they have one.
 We effectively get a LEFT OUTER JOIN.

 ### Using clojure.set/join